sophieggee/fkagrace/_posts/2022-08-14-a-girl-on-the-phone.md

     She’s a tough nut to crack, and I would argue that I’m still trying to win her over, but I do know that asking for her perspective contributed to the trust I’ve earned from her in a way that no amount of existential questioning could.

-**2. Experiencing shared catharsis can strengthen trust and understanding.**
+2. **Experiencing shared catharsis can strengthen trust and understanding.**

     This idea came from another summer-phone-call-friend of mine.
 His exact words were, “do you ever think that life wouldn’t be nearly as rich without catharsis specifically” followed by the caveat that, “obviously we don’t want to engineer situations that lead to it even if you might imagine that **experiencing catharsis with someone is the most alive you could be**”